love at first sight

 As fate would have it, she does and he is more than taken aback.

-It is a Monday morning, of all days; he has missed his usual train and is late to work at the hospital he was currently stationed at as the resident psychologist for the past three-years or so.
-His coffee is not hot enough, his shirt is wrinkled due to the fact that he hasn't had enough time to iron it because of his crappy college roommate dragging him around all weekend, he has missed breakfast, he is in desperate need for a haircut and he swears he is coming down with something, due to his overly-scratchy throat and constantly flushed cheeks.
+It is a Monday morning, of all days; he has missed his usual train and is late to work.
+His coffee is not hot enough, and his shirt is wrinkled due to the fact that he hasn't had enough time to iron it because of his crappy college roommate dragging him around all weekend.
+He has missed breakfast, he is in desperate need for a haircut, and he swears he is coming down with something, due to his overly-scratchy throat and constantly flushed cheeks.